GLIMS-RGI/rgitools/docs/dems.rst

 How to provide feedback
 -----------------------

-Before the first official release, we aim to:
+Before the official release with the next RGI version, we aim to:

 - make sure that we didn't miss any important data source
 - ensure that there is no bug in our processing chain, i.e. that the data is